GeoTecINIT/-nativescript-ieeetmc-journal/README.md

 Files to run *Experiment 2: complex task scheduling*

+- `exp1/data-raw/*.*`.
+Capture data and events descriptions.
+- `exp1/data/*.*`.
+Simulated data per device in json format
 - `ntd-experiment2.Rmd`: R Markdown document with the analysis and visualisation of the *Experiment 2: complex task scheduling*.
+- `exp2/figs/simulation_graph_v3.png`: figure created to show the task graph used by the data capturing tool and simulation application, and is part of the submitted article (Fig 5).

 ## Licence